 In the late nineteenth and early twentieth centuries, the plight of impoverished children came to be of great concern in Brazil.
 This was the moment when childhood was first seen as a social problem whose solution was fundamental to a larger project of nation building.
-The country's elite sought to forge a nation that was at once "cultured and modern," along the lines of important European and North American cities-especially Paris, London, and New York- and the transformation of childhood was part of this larger endeavor.
+The country's elite sought to forge a nation that was at once "cultured and modern," along the lines of important European and North American cities - especially larger endeavor.

-In several influential circles, there was talk of the "magna causa of childhood" and "the crusade for childhood."
-Childhood was seen, not only in Brazil, but also elsewhere, as "the key to the future" (Cunningham 1995: 42).
+Paris, London, and New York-and the transformation of childhood was part of this as "the key to the future" (Cunningham 1995: 42).
 In Brazil, this nineteenth-century notion that "to save children was to save the country" implied the concomitant imperative of distancing children from the temptations that might lead them astray from the straight and narrow of discipline and work; society had to be protected from those given to vice, from those who threatened public order.
 New ideologies concerning the control and protection of children paralleled those in other Western countries, suggesting an extensive exchange of information among the political and philanthropic elite of this era.